 Sally Schmidt is President of Schmidt Marketing, Inc. which offers marketing services to law firms.
 Sally was a founder and the first President of the Legal Marketing Association.
 She is a Fellow of the College of Law Practice Management and was one of the first inductees to LMA's Hall of Fame.
 She is the author of Marketing the Law Firm: Business Development Techniques and Business Development for Lawyers: Strategies for Getting and Keeping Clients.

 Steve Matthews is Founder and Principal at Stem Legal Web Enterprises, Inc. Stem Legal helps lawyers and law firms gain greater web visibility and effectiveness.
 A thought leader and a trend watcher within the legal profession and he blogs enthusiastically at both Law Firm Web Strategy and Slaw.
+He is publisher at Slaw.ca.
 Follow him @SteveMatthews.

 Vedia Jones-Richardson is a Principal with Olive and Olive, PA, an intellectual property firm in North Carolina.
 With degrees in law and design, her career has included experience in television, advertising and corporate communications.
 Vedia is a past Chair of the ABA Law Practice Management Section and a Fellow of the College of Law Practice Management.
 She has chaired the annual Bar Leadership Institute for the NC Bar Association and the ABA Women Rainmakers Mid-Career Workshop, which she founded in 2007.

-Simon Chester is a business and litigation partner with Heenan Blaikie in Toronto.
-His career includes law teaching, government service and 25 years of private practice.
-A Fellow and past-President of the College of Law Practice Management, he has spoken on professional and technology issues to hundreds of groups in nine countries.
-Simon blogs at Slaw.
+is Counsel, Conflicts and Regulatory Matters, Gowling WLG (Canada) LLP.
+His career includes law teaching, government service and 30 years of big firm private practice.
+A Fellow and past-President of the College of Law Practice Management, he has spoken on professional and technology issues to hundreds of groups in 10 countries.
+Simon blogs at Slaw.ca.